razorcd/sales-statistics/README.md

+### This is the version using Rapidoid web framework.
+The fully tested Spring version can be found in the other branch.

 # Requirements

 Build a microservice that will calculate real-time statistics of item sales on a marketplace platform.
 This microservice will feed data to a dashboard installed in a business team’s room.